wizo06/japanese/docs/grammar/fundamentals/contrast-particle.md

 ### 「は」 vs 「が」

+ordinary usage of は and が (no emphasis)

+emphatic usage of は and が

 !!! warning
     **I have been using 「が」 in a lot of example sentences as the main car "A" so far.
 Although that is technically correct, that's NOT how Japanese people normally speak when they want to express sentences like "A is B" or "A does B".** We'll see the reason behind this in this section.